SamanthaHoke/Markdown-Documents/commandLineNotes.md

 Installs bower globally.
 Use only once.

 **bower init**
 Initializes bower in a project.
+Creates a `bower.json` file.
 >Take the recommended settings to list dependencies and ignore common files.

 **bower install jquery --save**